helins/fdat.cljc/README.md

 And everything is taken care of.
 No matter where those functions/sequences/IMetas are in the data we serialize, they get handled automatically, both at serialization and deserialization.
 We can now serialize entire programs if we want to.
+Plugin examples just show how to do the setup.

 For the [Nippy plugin, go here](./plugins/nippy).

 For the [Transit plugin, go here](./plugins/transit).

 But first, the following few sections explain how the magic works.
+The user is in charge of two things.
+First, using the `fdat/?` macro when an IMeta such as a function needs to be serializable.
+Second, just once, keeping a registry.

 ## Automatically annotating IMetas using the `?` macro